steven43533/GrizzlyHacks/README.md

 ```
 ng serve
 ```
-1. After these steps, go to http://localhost:4200 in your browser.<br />Below is a screenshot od the home page of the website.Only the admins will be able to see the Admin Dashboard.<br /><br />
+1. After these steps, go to http://localhost:4200 in your browser.<br />Below is a screenshot of the home page of the website.Only the admins will be able to see the Admin Dashboard.<br /><br />

  ![](Documentation/WebPage.png)<br /><br />